erengumusay/423project/README.md

 > The model's predictions align closely with the real data, indicating strong fit.
 ---
 # Interpretation of Features
-This analysis presents Ridge Regression results using a dataset where outliers in numerical features have been removed.
+This analysis presents moodel results.
-All features were standardized prior to training to ensure the comparability of coefficient magnitudes.
+All features were standardized and outliers are removed prior to training to ensure the comparability of coefficient magnitudes.

 ---

 ### 🔝 Top Influential Features